Cascais-Portugal.com

 The powerful lighthouse at the Cabo da Roca

-It is very easy to travel to Cascais from Lisbon, as they are connected by a direct train service.
+It is very easy to travel to Cascais from Lisbon, as they are connected by a direct, regular and inexpensive train service.
 The train departs from the Cais do Sodré train station in Lisbon, which is connected to the green metro line.
-The train journey to Cascais (€2.40/€4.80 single/return) takes 40 minutes and is very scenic as it follows the 'Portuguese Riviera' coastline.
+The train journey to Cascais costs €2.55/€5.10 single/return and takes 40 minutes.

 Related articles: Lisbon to Cascais